 Consider trying this tactic in your promotional email campaign.

 Introduce clients to other products or services they may like, based on their prior purchases or browsing history.
 Shoppers love this approach, as you’re personalizing your email to them.
 This personalization can accelerate your company’s sales, as well as boost your shopper satisfaction.

 With thousands of promotional email examples, there are dozens of possibilities for your company’s email marketing company.
 It’s critical to remember, however, that your emails need to have originality — use these examples as inspiration, not as templates.

 If you need help creating, managing, and launching your email marketing campaign, trust WebFX.
-With more than 20 years of expertise, plus a track record of increasing client revenues by 20 percent, we’re the trusted choice for companies worldwide.
+With more than 20 years of expertise, plus a track record of increasing client revenues, we’re the trusted choice for companies worldwide.